apache/beam/website/www/site/content/en/blog/unit-testing-in-beam.md

     )
 ```

-The best practice for the above is to create a transform with all functions between the  `ReadFromText` and `WriteToText`.This will separate the transformation logic from the IOs, allowing us to unit-test the transformation logic.
-The following is a refactoring of the code above:
+The best practice for the previous code is to create a transform with all functions between `ReadFromText` and `WriteToText`.
+This step separates the transformation logic from the I/Os, allowing you to unit-test the transformation logic.
+The following example is a refactoring of the previous code:

 ```python
 def transform_data_set(pcoll):